Commitment of Traders (COT) data is not the holy grail – but can be immensely useful in longer term analysis. Here’s how.

 5. Move your trading capital with Forex trends

-Lastly, I don’t trade Forex because volume data is not available and there are too many currency pairs to track.
-However, I don’t want to keep my trading capital in a weak currency.
+Lastly, I don’t trade Forex, however, I don’t want to keep my trading capital in a weak currency.
 Once or maybe twice a year I move my trading capital into what I perceive to be the strongest currency.
 Investment professionals call this a “currency overlay”.

 For that reason I keep an eye on the major currencies: US Dollar, Euro, British Pound, Japanese Yen and Australian Dollar.
 When I see major shifts, for example into or out of the US Dollar, I move my capital accordingly.

-- The Commitment of Traders Report tells you what the Professionals are doing.
-In the Report they are classified as ‘Commercials’.
+- Follow the Professionals.
+The Commitment of Traders report tells you what the Professionals (classified as ‘Commercials’) are doing.
+Invaluable information.

-- If you trade Eminis don’t follow the Emini (ES) Commercials.
-Instead follow the “full-size” contract (SP) Commercials – they are a more reliable indicator.
+- Use the “full-size” SP contract.
+If you trade Eminis don’t follow the Emini (ES) Commercials, the “full-size” (SP) Commercials are a more reliable indicator.

-- Over-bought and over-sold levels can be identified by comparing changes in price with changes in the Commercials’ net position.
+- Use an oscillator to identify over-bought/sold.
+Over-bought/sold levels can be identified by comparing changes in price with changes in the Commercials’ net position.
 Follow the S&P directly as well as related markets such as Crude Oil, Bonds and the US Dollar.

-- The Professionals have been short the market before every stock market crash from 1987 onwards.
-A simple Crash Warning indicator in included in the free code.
+- Use the Stock Market Crash Indicator.
+Remember, the Professionals have been short the market before every stock market crash from 1987 onwards.
+Big clue.